Please find details of our scholarship schemes below. To apply complete the application form.

 The Millennium Research Fellowships and Grants in Jersey History.

-This Fund, set up to mark the Millennium, seeks to promote the academic study of Jersey history.
+This Fund, set up to mark the Millennium, seeks to promote the academic study of Jersey history and heritage.
 Funding has been provided by the Jersey Millennium Research Fund in order to encourage research and increase awareness of the rich history of Jersey.
 It is intended that this research should benefit the Island as the body of knowledge about the Island increases and so becomes an asset to tourism and heritage as well as to academic studies.

-Applications are welcomed from both Jersey residents and those from outside the Island who are engaging in research into an aspect of Jersey history in its broadest sense, including links with other places.
+Applications are welcomed from both Jersey residents and those from outside the Island who are engaging in research into an aspect of Jersey history and heritage in its broadest sense, including links with other places.
 Applicants should expect to be interviewed by a Selection Committee consisting of four Islanders and a British University historian.

 Recipients of both Fellowships and Grants should be post graduate students who are already accepted for an M.A. or PhD course at a British University.
 Both Awards are seen as 'top ups' for existing funding in order to further enhance the research.
 Those receiving Fellowships would receive £2500 per year subject to sustained successful study and those in receipt of Grants would receive a single sum up to the value of £2000 for a specific purpose.
 Examples include: expenses incurred undertaking research trips to Jersey; retrieval/photographing/photocopying archival material; publication of research in the form of scholarly monologues.
 In return, all recipients should expect to: